Irish Research Council Researcher of the Year Awards

 Category four — Research Ally Prizes

-Category 1 – 3 awardees will be presented with a commemorative plaque in late 2022.
-Category 4 awardees will receive an official certificate of commendation in late 2022.
+Category 1 – 3 awardees will be presented with a commemorative trophy in late 2023.
+Category 4 awardees will receive an official certificate of commendation in late 2023.
 The winners will also be profiled through an extensive media and online communications campaign.

 Nomination forms and Guidance with further information about the nomination process are available for download from this page.